vatpac-technology/sops/docs/aerodromes/Jandakot.md

 Circuits to be flown at `A010`

 ## IFR Inbound Procedures
-Aircraft arriving from the Perth Class C in VMC will track via `CNB`.
-These aircraft will contract **JT ADC** approaching `CNB` and will be issued circuit joining instructions.
+Aircraft arriving from the Perth Class C in VMC will track via CNB.
+These aircraft will contract **JT ADC** approaching CNB and will be issued circuit joining instructions.
 Aircraft in IMC will track inbound via an instrument approach.
 **PH TCU** will coordinate all IFR arrivals in accordance with coordination procedures.